PlayStation 4: Post-release

-The PlayStation 4 has received very positive reviews by critics.
+The PlayStation 4 has received very positive reviews from critics.
 Scott Lowe of IGN gave it an 8.2 rating out of 10 praising the console's DualShock 4 design and social integration features.
 He criticized the console's lack of software features and for underutilizing the DualShock 4's touch pad.
 The Gadget Show gave a similar review complimenting the DualShock 4's new triggers and control sticks, in addition to the new Remote Play feature, yet criticized the system's lack of media support at launch.
 IGN compared the Xbox One and the PlayStation 4 over various categories, allowing their readers to vote for their preferred system.
 The PS4 won every category offered, and IGN awarded the PS4 with their People's Choice Award.

 Shortly following the launch, it became apparent that some games released on multiple platforms were available in higher resolutions on the PS4 as opposed to other video game consoles.
 Kirk Hamilton of Kotaku reported on the differences in early games such as Call of Duty: Ghosts and Assassin's Creed IV: Black Flag which ran at 1080p on the PS4, but in 720p and 900p, respectively, on the Xbox One.